Last Updated on October 9, 2022

 The photo above is from a visit during a fairly wet period during the summer.
 In fact, we got drenched on the way back from the waterfall.

-The trail that leads to Setrock Creek Falls is part of the Mountains to Sea Trail and the Mount Mitchell State Trail.
+The 0.5-mile trail that leads to Setrock Creek Falls is part of the Mountains to Sea Trail and the Mount Mitchell State Trail.
 A great organization, NC High Peaks, works hard to preserve this trail and many others in the area.